 What Are Hyper-Casual Games?

-Hyper-casual games allow users to engage in a simple, easy-to-understand gaming experience that provides an immediate emotional response and instant satisfaction for the player.
+Hyper-casual games are lightweight mobile games that allow users to engage in a simple, easy-to-understand gaming experience that provides an immediate emotional response and instant satisfaction for the player.
 They have global mass appeal and transcend audiences of different ages, genders, and cultures.
 Simplicity is key for hyper-casual games; intuitive UI and basic game mechanics allow users to launch the game and play almost instantaneously, often without a tutorial.
 The uncomplex and gratifying nature also makes for a highly replayable and addictive gameplay experience.

 Hyper-casual games are specifically designed and built for the modern in-app advertising ecosystem and monetization strategies.
 In contrast to other mid-core or casual gaming apps, which generally operate on an in-app purchase model, hyper-casual games mainly rely on advertising to generate revenue, through a mixture of banners, interstitials, and rewarded videos

 Why Have Hyper-Casual Games Taken Off?